hats-finance/hats-contracts/docs/arbitration.md

   - `vault.submitClaim(_beneficiary, _bountyPercentage, _descriptionHash)`
   - a claim is a proposal to payout a percentage of the vault to one or more beneficiaries

-2. **Anyone** can dispute the claim by calling `arbitrator.dispute(_claimId, _ipfsHash, _bondAmount)`
+2. **Anyone** can dispute the claim by calling `arbitrator.dispute(_vault, _claimId, _ipfsHash, _bondAmount)`
   -  Participating in the dispute requires a minimal bond of at least `minBondAmount`.
 Disputers will lose their bond if they lose the dispute.
   - There can be more than one challenger that takes part in the dispute process
-  - When the combined amount of bonds exceeds `bondsNeededToStartDispute`, the payout is blocked and the dispute procedure described in step 3 is started
+  - When the combined amount of bonds exceeds `bondsNeededToStartDispute`, the payout is blocked and the dispute procedure described in step 3 is started.
+  - Stakeholders will have 24 hours after the dispute procedure started to submit extra evidence.
   - if the quorum of `bondsNeededToStartDispute` is not reached during the dispute period, no dispute is started, and the committee’s claim is paid out.
-Disputers can then reclaim their stake by calling `withdrawFeesAndRewards(...)`
+Disputers can then reclaim their stake by calling `reclaimBond(_vault, _claimId)`
   - The dispute period is equal to the challenge period in the vault

 3. An expert committee considers the challenges and formulates a new claim: